Part of the series: Getting it organized properly. Notes from a field still finding its shape.

 Buildable Logic (1937)

-Buildable Logic joined two things that had been strangers, a way of writing logic and a way of building switches, and they lead toward different floors.
-The descent follows Calculable Reasoning down to the floor.
-Signal Control it sets down here, the last of the three set aside.
+The descent follows Calculable Reasoning down toward the floor.
+Signal Control it sets down here, the third capability in the right-hand column and the last of the three set aside.

 Signal Control's dependencies are short and end on different ground.
 It rests on devices that hold and pass an electric force, made of worked metal and glass; those rest on older crafts of shaping matter, the forge and the furnace, down toward metalworking and the controlled use of fire.
 The floor there is not a recorded mark but worked material.
 So computation stands on two floors, one of recorded reasoning and one of shaped matter.
 The three capabilities set aside above all belong to this second floor: Solid-State Switching, Reliable Components and Signal Control.
 Each was set aside where its thread turned toward that floor.